geronimus/jstext/README.md

 ---

+## escape( chars, inText, escapeChar )

+Returns the `inText` argument with every character in the `chars` argument escaped.

+By default, this function uses JavaScript's escape character, the backslash (\).
+However, you can provide another character value to the `escapeChar` parameter to use that character instead.

+The original use case for this function was printing text representations of values that may need to contain string literals, where internal double-quotes (") or other characters may need to be escaped.

+### Parameters

+`chars` _string | Array[ string ]_

+The characters to escape.
+You can pass a single-character string, or an array of single-character strings.

+`inText` _string_

+The text in which to escape the characters listed in the `chars` argument.

+`escapeChar` _string (Optional)_

+If you don't provide this argument, the default value of the backslash (\) will be used.
+Otherwise, you can provide an alternate value to be used as an escape character.

+---

 ## firstOccurrence( substrings, text )

 Returns the index of the first occurrence of one of the substrings within the text.